grip-on-software/monetdb-import/Scripts/Database_structure.md

         then this is NULL.
 For example, subtasks may have a sprint ID of 0 while only the parent task is in a sprint.
     -   **updated_by** - VARCHAR(JIRA developer) - reference to
-        developer.name: The developer that made a change in this version of the issue.
+        developer.name or project_developer.name: The developer that made a change in this version of the issue.
 This is NULL if this information is not provided by the API.
     -   **rank_change** - BOOL: The rank change performed in this change.
 Possible values are *true*, meaning an increase in rank, *false*, meaning a decrease in rank, or NULL, which means that